 To assist MoIHLSA in dealing with day-to-day responsibilities under the Georgia Emergency Covid-19 Project, the Project Implementing Unit (PIU) with relevant staff was established within the Ministry.
 PIU started work on update of Environmental and Social Standards documents.
 The following SEP in parallel with the Environmental and Social Management Framework (ESMF) has been developed under the project, disclosed and consulted on in compliance with the WB ESF requirements.
 Before disclosure, all entities under MoIHLSA participating in project implementation have been provided with draft SEP for review and feedback.
-A draft SEP was disclosed on MoILHSA website both in Georgian and English on August 6, 2020 and was open for feedback.
+A preliminary draft SEP was disclosed on the Ministry of Finance website in English and Georgian on April 19, 2020.
+A revised draft SEP and ESMF were disclosed on MoILHSA website both in Georgian and English on August 6, 2020 and were open for feedback.
 Due to the recent regulations in the country related to the Covid-19 pandemic, the public consultation meeting was conducted in online format on August 14th, 2020.
 As initial SEP has been updated according to the comments of different stakeholders involved in the project and the communication with them led to finalization of final draft and their comments and views have been incorporated in it.
-PIU presented main issues to participants including GRM procedures.
+The PIU presented main issues to participants including GRM procedures.
 The main issue discussed during consultation meeting were related to the collection of raised complains, synchronization of introduced project-level GRM into the system, currently operating at the Ministry, availability of information on financial source of compensation, transferred to beneficiaries.
 These questions have been responded accordingly by the PIU staff.
 The recommendations provided by the attendees related to replacement of contact e-mail address of SESA with operational one, and to include contact details of Environmental and Social Standards Consultants of the Project on information boards, on the civil works sites were taken into consideration and included into the final draft of documents.
-More details on SEP information disclosure and consultation process are summarized in the minutes of the public consultation meeting annexed to this SEP (Annex I).
+More details on SEP information disclosure and consultation process are summarized in the minutes of the public consultation meeting annexed to this SEP (Annex II).